openbase/bco/docs/index.md

 ## How to start BCO

-### Provide a Spread Deamon
+### Provide a Spread Daemon

-First of all we need at least one running spread deamon in your network to provide the communication between all distributed bco components.
-You can choose to start your own spread deamon or to connect to an already running instance.
+First of all we need at least one running spread daemon in your network to provide the communication between all distributed bco components.
+You can choose to start your own spread daemon or to connect to an already running instance.

-* Start a new spread deamon on your localhost maschine
+* Start a new spread daemon on your localhost maschine
     * Make sure your local machine is properly defined as spread host in the rsb configuration
         * ```~/.config/rsb.conf``` should contain ```host    = localhost```
     * just start ```spread```